DIET CONVERSION: SMALL BIRDS

 - Baking seed into the Bird Bread can be replaced by baking the Bird Bread as-is then pushing seed (and subsequently nuggets) into already baked pieces with your finger.

 - Store baked Bird Bread pieces in the fridge or freezing – then allow day’s ration to thaw or warm prior to feeding.

-- For maximum nutrition replace cooking oil with a packet of Booster or 1 tsp of Organic Red Palm Fruit Oil
+- For maximum nutrition replace cooking oil with 1 tsp of Organic Red Palm Fruit Oil

 Diet Conversion is a Challenge not to be taken Lightly.